MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 - SQL server
 - Azure Stack HCI
 - virtual machines based on VMware VSphere

+### What is an Azure Arc extension?
+An Azure Arc extension is a way to of deliver agents, scripts, and configurations to your on-premises machines orchestrated using the Azure Portal or API.
+For more information about Azure Arc extensions, see [](/azure/azure-arc/servers/manage-vm-extensions)

 [!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)] works on both heavy edge and light edge devices, giving you design flexibility.
 An example of a heavy edge device is Azure Stack HCI.
 Examples of light edge devices include cell phones, vehicles, and sensors.